yin/actor-scraper/README.md

 # Apify Scrapers
-This repository houses all of Apify generic actors that are used for simplified scraping using a pre-defined, schema validated UI input instead of the typical JSON input used in other actors.
+This repository houses all of Apify generic actors that are used for simplified scraping using a pre-defined schema validated UI input instead of the typical JSON input used in other actors.

 ## Web Scraper